 two sofas, TV, woodburner, dining table and four chairs, electric oven and hob, fridge with ice box, stairs to first floor.

 small bath with shower attachment, WC and basin.

-double bed, compact en suite wet room with shower, WC and basin, stairs to second floor.
+double bed, compact en suite wet room with shower, WC and basin, not fully private, stairs to second floor.

 twin beds, TV, DVD, sofa, sea views.

 accessed from the front of the cottage, washing machine, tumble dryer and basin.

 woodburner, ground floor under floor heating, electric heating, narrow and at times steep access to the cottage so may not be suitable for those with limited mobility, pedestrian access only to cottage, WiFi, one dog welcome, short breaks available.